mostafatantawi/meta-features/README.md

-# Feature Analysis README
+# Meta Features Analysis

-This Visual Studio Code project performs feature analysis on a given dataset, focusing on meta-features such as skewness, kurtosis, correlation, covariance, and mutual information.
+This Visual Studio Code project performs the Meta feature analysis on a given dataset, focusing on meta-features such as skewness, kurtosis, correlation, covariance, and mutual information.
 It utilizes the scikit-learn and pandas libraries for data manipulation and feature selection.

 ## Prerequisites